thanexor/htmlframework/README.md

 Media Display
 -------------

-Nice media display classes, .floaty and .mb.
+Two media display classes, .floaty and .mb, both with lots of options.

 Use .floaty like this: